auspicious3000/WaveNet-Enhancement/README.md

 bawn_ll_multi_gpu_train.py trains the likelihood model with a fixed prior model.

-More detailed instructions and audio examples will be uploaded soon!
+More detailed instructions will be uploaded soon!